s-c-morgan/s-c-morgan.github.io/_teaching/2021-fall-teaching-1.md

 location: "New York, NY"
 ---

-I was a teaching assistant for [Xavier Sala-i-Martin](https://www.salaimartin.com/) and his section of Intermediate Macroeconomics.
+I was a teaching assistant for Professor [Xavier Sala-i-Martin](https://www.salaimartin.com/) and his section of Intermediate Macroeconomics.

 I held weekly hour-long recitations for 20 - 30 students covering material from lecture in addition to supplemental material.